Grow Your Accounting Business Online With WordPress

 Opportunities For Certified Public Accountants In The Web Economy

-As well as facing many new challenges, there are also many online opportunities available for accounting companies that are willing to adapt to meet the challenges of the digital economy and who can think outside the box when it comes to marketing their business services better online.
+As well as facing a number of significant challenges, there are also loads of online opportunities available for accounting firms that are willing to adapt to meet online challenges and can think strategically about improving their online marketing skills.

-In this article, you will learn about new ways and opportunities to source more potential clients and establish online credibility for your accounting or financial services business.
+In this article, you will learn ways to attract more visitors and build more online credibility for your business.

-- Why A Poorly Constructed Web Site Can Lose You Money And What To Do About It
+- Learn How A Poorly Designed Web Site Can Cost You Money

-In this section we’ll show you how to improve your website and get better results.
-We will look at what pages an accounting site needs, what type of content works best, suggestions for improving navigation structure, etc.
+This section will show you how to improve your accounting website and get better results.
+We show you what pages your site needs, what content works best, your layout and navigation, etc.

-If you need additional information about website planning, read this detailed step-by-step guide: Planning Your Business Website: A Basic Guide For Business Owners
+If you need additional information about website planning, read this article we have written: How To Plan Your Website - A Comprehensive Primer For Non-Technical Business Owners

-You need to include a page that describes your services and products.
+It’s essential to have a page that explains your services and products.

-- Business – business planning, incorporation of companies, general accounting, payroll, preparing financial statements, book keeping, financing, budgeting, forecasting, strategic planning, consulting, etc.
+- Business – business planning, company structures, general accounting, payroll, preparing financial statements, bookkeeping, financing, budgeting, forecasting, strategic planning, consulting services, etc.

 - Investment strategies